 This elegant northern Italian sparkling blend of Chardonnay, Pinot Noir and Pinot Bianco is subtly perfumed with green apple and lime fruits with the lovely toasty edge that you would expect from a wine that has spent two years being aged on its lees.
 The bubbles aren't overly effervescent which makes it one of those sparkling wines that you can enjoy as an apéritif as much as with lightly flavoured foods.
+Immediately fresh, clean and elegant.
+Lovely balance between the medley of citrus, floral and exotic fruit and the palate-pleasing creamy, nutty texture.
+Alive, dry, precise and persistent this fine bottle fermented Franciacorta from Pizzini shows off the undoubted class and potential of the region.
+Matured for 24-30 months in bottle on its lees, this is clearly a very worthy alternative to quality Champagne or English Sparkling wine.
+Blended from 78% Chardonnay, 18% Pinot Noir, 4% Pinot Blanc.

 90 Points - Robert Parker's Wine Advocate - 'Made with organically-farmed fruit, the non-vintage Franciacorta Brut Animante is a plush and textured sparkling wine that peels back slowly to reveal aromas of peach, honeydew melon, pear and Golden Delicious apple.
 Crisp acidity helps to create a mouthfeel that is light, tonic and graced with a great sense of energy and brightness.
 The wine presents mild textural richness that suggests immediate or near-term drinking window.'
 Monica Larner, September 2015